Luke Nichols

 YouTube career

-Nichols started posting videos on his first channel, Catfish & Carp, in 2013, where he focused on fishing content.[4]
-This channel was used to advertise their law firm, based in northern Virginia.
-He launched the Outdoor Boys YouTube channel in May 2015.[1]
+In 2013, Nichols started posting videos on his first channel, Catfish & Carp, which was first created to advertise their law firm based in northern Virginia before focusing on fishing and outdoors related content.[7]
 In 2020, Nichols began to work on YouTube full time when his channels outpaced his law practice.
-Followers enjoy Nichols' content for its "simple and wholesome" nature.[5]
-His emphasis on "outdoor activities, self-reliance, and family values" is said to resonate with viewers.[6]
+Followers enjoy Nichols' content for its "simple and wholesome" nature.[6]
+His emphasis on "outdoor activities, self-reliance, and family values" is said to resonate with viewers.[8]

 Retirement